BeltraLaura/Universal-Code-13954-Master/DOCS/ATMOSPHERIC_ENERGY_LATTICE.md

 ## III.
 Environmental Feedback Loop
 For every kilowatt extracted from a weather event, a "Parity Credit" is returned to the **Environmental Stewardship** log, ensuring the extraction doesn't disrupt the Earth's natural cooling/warming cycles.

+​V-Link Protocol: This lattice is the "Shadow Side" of the Lithosphere.
+Every energy fluctuation is a result of a 13954-coded physical movement.